cdklabs/cdk-monitoring-constructs/README.md

     super(parent, name, props);

     const monitoring = new MonitoringFacade(this, "Monitoring", {
-      // Define all necessary props
+      // Defaults are provided for these, but they can be customized as desired
+      metricFactoryDefaults: { ... },
+      alarmFactoryDefaults: { ... },
+      dashboardFactory: { ... },
     });

-    // Setup your monitoring
+    // Monitor your resources
     monitoring
       .addLargeHeader("Storage")
       .monitorDynamoTable({ /* table1 */ })
       .monitorDynamoTable({ /* table2 */ })
       .monitorDynamoTable({ /* table3 */ })
-      // ...and more
+      // etc.
   }
 }
 ```